News in brief:

 Is Amex still issuing the BA Amex Premium card to new customers?

 If you can remember the peak days of Busted, McFly and Natasha Bedingfield, you might also remember the British Airways American Express Premium card.
-It looked like this:
+It looked like this (yes, this is the biggest image I can find!):

 It offered 1.25 Avios per £1 (half way between the free and Premium Plus cards) and required £15,000 of spend (half way between etc) for a 2-4-1 companion voucher with an 18 month validity (half way between etc).